 Stealth Aggro Rogue deck list and strategy

-Here’s the Stealth Aggro Rogue deck list we're going with for the start of Scholomance Academy.
+Here’s the Stealth Aggro Rogue deck list we're going with for the Barrens expansion.
 Check back for future updates!

 |2 x Greyheart Sage|

 |2 x Self-Sharpening Sword|

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

 Deck Import ID: AAECAaIHAA+5uAPPuQOqywOfzQOK1APV1AP31APn3QPz3QOB5AOq6wOSnwSUnwT3nwSWoAQA

 - 1. Best Budget Decks - Hearthstone: Best Budget Decks for Ashes of Outland

 - 2. Tier List - Hearthstone deck tier list (Ashes of Outland)